More Details

 For instance, when making textiles for car interiors, sewing is a typical method used.
 To make sure the fabric remains durable and doesn't get damaged during sewing, it's often applied with a PU coating.

-What is polyurethane fabric?
+What is Polyurethane Fabric?

 This type of fabric is widely used across many industries because it provides extra protection.
 It's popular in making everything from medical equipment and diapers to activewear and pet products!
+Basically, anywhere you need strength + flexibility + protection, PU fabric is there doing the hard work.

 All fabrics coated with polyurethane contain polymer resins.
 There are three different types of resins used in PU coatings, which can be used alone or mixed with other materials.
 The three types of resins include: